goriponsoft/ESE2RAM-Cartridge/README-en.md

 ### Models that have been confirmed to be malfunctioning and their symptoms

-- JVC HC-90 and HC-95 (MSX2): Data read from RAM becomes corrupted and does not work properly.
+- JVC HC-90 and HC-95 (MSX2): The data read from the SRAM is garbled and does not work properly.
+- Mitsubishi ML-G30model1 and ML-G30model2: The data read from the SRAM is garbled and does not work properly.
 - Toshiba HX-E601 (expansion slot): Not recognized and will not start.

 ### Models that have been confirmed to work properly

 - Panasonic FS-A1ST
+- Panasonic FS-A1F
+- National FS-4700
+- National CF-2000
+- National CF-2700
-- Sony HB-F1XV
+- Sony HB-F1XV and HB-F1XDJ
-- Mitsubishi ML-G30model1 and ML-G30model2
 - Yamaha YIS503 and CX5F
 - Yamaha YIS604/128 and CX7M/128
 - Sanyo WAVY70FD and WAVY70FD2
 - Toshiba HX-31
+- Toshiba HX-10D and HX-10S
 - Mitsubishi ML-8000
 - General PCT-50 and PCT-55
-- Sony HB-F500
+- Sony HB-F500 *However, there are some issues with using it as an ESERAM disk.
+ｰ 8086YES!
+OneChipBook(MSXBOOK) *However, there are some issues with using it as an ESERAM disk.

+### Models under investigation

+- Frontline Expansion Slot (expansion slot)
+- Panasonic FS-A1WSX / FS-A1WX / FS-A1FX
+- Panasonic FS-A1 / FS-A1FM
+- CASIO MX-10